Illinois CAM Disputes: The 10-Year Recovery Window [2026]

 | 10-year SOL (IL) | $80,000 |

 Illinois recognizes the account stated doctrine in commercial contexts.
-If a creditor (here, your landlord) renders a statement of account and the debtor (you) pays it without objection, the payment can be treated as acceptance of the account as stated.
-This is a defense landlords raise when tenants bring CAM claims years after paying reconciliations without protest.
+If a creditor (your landlord) renders a statement of account and the debtor (you) pays it without objection, the payment can be treated as acceptance of the account as stated.
+Landlords raise this defense when tenants bring CAM claims years after paying reconciliations without protest.

-The account stated doctrine does not automatically defeat a 10-year claim.
+Account stated does not automatically defeat a 10-year claim.
 But it creates a factual argument that consistent payment without objection constitutes acquiescence to the amount charged.
 Illinois courts have allowed account stated arguments in commercial contexts where there was a course of dealing involving regular statements and payments.

-The strategic response: document your objection in writing every year, even if you are not yet prepared to file a formal dispute.
+Strategic response: document your objection in writing every year, even if you are not yet prepared to file a formal dispute.
 A written objection sent by certified mail prevents the account stated defense from attaching to that year's charges.
-It does not need to be a formal legal demand; a letter stating "We are reviewing the 2024 CAM reconciliation and reserve all rights to dispute any charges upon completion of our review" is enough to interrupt the account stated argument for that year.
+A letter stating "We are reviewing the 2024 CAM reconciliation and reserve all rights to dispute any charges upon completion of our review" is enough to interrupt the argument for that year.

-If the overcharge is apparent from the reconciliation statement itself, such as a management fee that is plainly above the lease's stated cap, the SOL likely runs from delivery of that statement.
-A tenant who receives a reconciliation showing 8 percent management fee when the lease caps it at 5 percent "knew or should have known" about the claim.
+If the overcharge is apparent from the reconciliation statement itself (such as a management fee plainly above the lease's stated cap), the SOL likely runs from delivery of that statement.

-But if the overcharge requires access to information the tenant does not have, for example, the landlord's total CAM pool that is not disclosed on the statement, or a pro-rata calculation error that depends on knowing the total building GLA as applied to all tenants, Illinois courts have sometimes held that the discovery rule tolls the SOL until the tenant had access to the underlying data.
-This is not a guaranteed extension, and it depends heavily on what information was disclosed and when, but it is a recognized argument under Illinois law.
+But if the overcharge requires access to information the tenant does not have, for example the landlord's total CAM pool that is not disclosed on the statement or a pro-rata calculation error that depends on knowing the total building GLA, Illinois courts have sometimes held that the discovery rule tolls the SOL until the tenant had access to the underlying data.
+Not a guaranteed extension, and it depends heavily on what information was disclosed and when, but it is a recognized argument under Illinois law.

 Chicago courts apply plain contract interpretation and are experienced with commercial lease disputes.
-Clear lease exclusion language is enforced.
-If your lease says management fees cannot exceed 4 percent of gross revenues, a fee that exceeds that cap is a breach, and an Illinois court will say so without much equivocation.
+ICSC and BOMA lease forms are common in the market, and courts enforce clear lease exclusion language as written.
+If your lease says management fees cannot exceed 4 percent of gross revenues, a fee that exceeds that cap is a breach, and an Illinois court will say so.
+Independent covenant principles apply, so tenants cannot withhold rent during a CAM cap dispute.

-For large multi-tenant buildings managed by institutional landlords, the pro-rata share denominator issue is particularly common.
+For large multi-tenant buildings in Chicago managed by institutional landlords like CBRE, JLL, or Cushman & Wakefield, the pro-rata share denominator issue is particularly common.
 CAMAudit detects Rule 4 (Pro-Rata Share Error) by comparing the stated GLA denominator in the reconciliation to the actual total GLA including all premises, anchors, and excluded spaces.
-In Chicago's large Class A towers and mixed-use developments, this calculation is frequently wrong in the landlord's favor.
+In Chicago's large Class A towers and mixed-use developments along the Loop and West Loop, this calculation is frequently wrong in the landlord's favor.
+Similar patterns show up in suburban markets across Detroit, Minneapolis, and Columbus.

 Setup: 5,000 SF office tenant in a 200,000 SF building in Chicago's West Loop.
 Lease executed January 2021, base year 2020.
 CAM per SF capped at 5 percent annual increase over prior year.
 Building was at 52 percent occupancy in 2020.